 * clean Egyptian cotton linens and towels

-* duck down pillows and all season duvet (which can be adjusted from 4 to 13.5 tog, depending on how warm you like it)
+* an all season duvet (which can be adjusted from 4 to 13.5 tog, depending on how warm you like it)

 * anti-allergen duvet and pillows also available, just ask

 * easy to find *free* on street parking

 This lovely room is furnished with a desk and chair, bookshelves, double bed and room to store your things in the wardrobe.
 We hope to help make travelling a bit easier, so you'll find a universal travel adaptor and a hairdryer in your room.
 Clean linens and towels are provided and spare towels and blankets are in the bottom of your wardrobe if needed.

 Guests share a bathroom with bath and over bath shower and are welcome to use the kitchen and cook meals while you're here, but we ask that you fit cooking around family meal times and realise that this is our home and communal areas are lived in and not always pristine (though your room will be!).